SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture11_Join_Algorithms.md

          1. The in-memory hash index should be a hash table, whose key is the value of the join attributes, the value can be Record ID or the real tuple value.

+            > We always need to store join attributes since we want to give it
+            > a double check in case of hash collisions.

+            Which hash table implementation to use?
+Slides say that linear probing hashing works best.

          2. If the DBMS knows the size of the table on which the hash index is going to be built, then it can use a static hash table, or it has